brunitto/dungeons-and-pythons/README.md

 To start the game:

 1. Clone this project
-2. Change the working directory to the cloned directory
+2. Change the working directory to the project directory
 3. Execute `python play.py`

 ## Battle system

-To attack:
+When the player/monster is attacking:

 1. Rolls a D6 (a random value between 1 and 6)
 2. Add the player/monster attack points